chroma-core/chroma/rust/chroma/README.md

 - Metadata search allows for a variety of queries against the metadata for a record.

-Chroma natively supports hybrid search of all search modes via its `search` endpoint, which can do a weighted hybrid search across both modes of search, enabling applications to mix and match search strategies.
+Chroma natively supports hybrid search of all search modes via its `search` endpoint, which can do a weighted hybrid search across all modes of search, enabling applications to mix and match search strategies.

 ## Quick-Start